The Mental Performance and Sport Psychology Industry

-Why ‘Mental Conditioning or Mindset’ and not ‘Sport Psychology’?
+Why ‘Mental Performance or Mindset’ and not ‘Sport Psychology’?

 In the field of applied sport psychology there is a lot of confusion and inconsistency in how people represent themselves, from their title and services, but also their background and training.
 This statement is intended to help you understand our services and our areas of expertise and to demystify some of the issues that can be confusing.
 All of our consultants have graduate school training in applied sport psychology, but it’s important to emphasize that we are not psychologists.
 What’s the difference you might ask?